standard-for-public-code/community-translations-standard/README.md

 | This license is the legal contract that allows anyone to do anything they like with the content in this entire document. |
 | For questions and more information about our organization you can find us at <a href="https://publiccode.net">our website</a>, email us at info@publiccode.net, or call us at +31 20 2 444 500 |

-The license and the code of conduct need not be translated since those are just copied from other projects.
+The license need not be translated since that is just copied from another project.
-If there is a translation available in the target language for these, they *may* be included.
+If there is a translation available in the target language for it, it *may* be included.
+If a translation of the license is not available yet, but you really need it, we encourage you to translate it upstream.
+That way it will benefit more people and you will get help of a community that know the license well.

 ### Review of a translation